aritrasinha108/infinite-chat/README.md

 # infinite-chat
-A web based chat application
+A web based chat application which uses socket.io to create rooms